Interdisciplinary Minor in Sustainability

 |Susie O'Brien||Humanities||English and Cultural Studiesemail@example.com|

 |Chad Harvey||Science||Integrated Science (iSci) Programemail@example.com|

 In addition to the Course List, the Minor Committee does allow students to request course exceptions for other courses that they feel help to satisfy the objectives of the Minor.
 These courses often include student-led and project-based courses where the student chooses to focus on a sustainability topic.

-Student requests for course exception can be completed using the request template (link below) and sent to Minor Committee Co-Chair Kate Whalen at email@example.com.
+Student requests for course exception can be completed using this request form.

 Minor in Sustainability can be found within the 2017/18 Course Calendar, under the heading of Interdisciplinary Minors.